IP-CAM/Ifthenpay-Module-for-Opencart-v.3.x/README.md

 # Instructions

-Instructions are available inside each folder regarding each version of Prestashop.
+Instructions are available inside each folder regarding each version of Opencart.